PRIVATE PLACEMENT LIFE INSURANCE

-By adding an insurance company to the equation, a wealth management strategy can provide features not included in a regular bank account.
-Americans are welcome to establish a legal and US tax-compliant DVA or PPLI policy, the value of which is based on the policy's underlying investment portfolio, which can be managed by Swiss SEC RIAs if they are designated to do so (or another designated asset manager).
+By adding an insurance company to the equation, a PPLI-based wealth management strategy includes features not found in a regular bank account.
+Americans are able to establish a legal and US tax-compliant PPLI policy, the value of which is based on the policy's underlying investment portfolio, which can be managed by a Swiss SEC-registered asset manager designated to do so.

 - No investment restrictions